<function>

 is called only once.
 Instead, if foo

-is eventually called in tight loop, the type instability of 2 * x[2]
+is eventually called in a tight loop, the type instability of 2 * x[2]

 would be incurred multiple times.
-In such cases, also addressing the type instability of 2 * x[2]
+In such cases, simultaneously addressing the type instability in 2 * x[2]